Runtime Parameter overrides

 Apply Parameter overrides via REST APIđź”—

 You can apply Parameter overrides to a Liveboard or Answer using REST v1 and v2 API endpoints.
-Before applying a Parameter override on a Liveboard or Answer object, ensure that the Parameters are configured in the source Worksheet.
+Before applying a Parameter override on a Liveboard or Answer object, ensure that the Parameters are configured in the source Model.

 REST API v2đź”—